aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/sample-test-logs/README.md

 - Data is written to structured Excel templates
 - Failed parameters are highlighted automatically
 - Final PASS/FAIL status is generated per unit
+- Over 500+ circuits and 1500+ pacemaker were tested in regression before using it for Final Production QC

 ---